BoLS logo Today's Tabletop & RPG News

 Who Will Keep These Thunderbolts in Line?

-This bunch aren’t exactly evil people, but they’re not about to be the next Captain America (sorry, John).
+This bunch isn’t exactly evil, but they’re not about to be the next Captain America (sorry, John).
 They could all benefit from some therapy and maybe a nap.
-A stern leader with an acerbic sense of humor and a great fashion sense might help.
+A stern leader with an acerbic sense of humor and great fashion sense might help.
 Enter Valentina Allegra de Fontaine played by Julia Louis-Dreyfus.

 She’s known for doublecrossing and doing what she has to rise in the ranks of organizations to get what she wants.
 She’s also known for her amazing hair, catsuits, and her hand-to-hand fighting skills.